Evgeny Afineevsky

 Evgeny Mikhailovich Afineevsky (Евгений Михайлович Афинеевский; born October 21, 1972) is an Israeli-American film director, producer and cinematographer.
-He has an Academy Award nomination and Emmy nominations for his documentary Winter on Fire.
+He received an Academy Award nomination for Best Documentary Feature and multiple Primetime Emmy Award nominations for the 2015 documentary Winter on Fire.
 Afineevsky resides in the United States.

 Early life

 Afineevsky was born in Kazan, Tatar ASSR, Russian SFSR, Soviet Union on October 21, 1972, to a Russian-Jewish family.
 In the early 1990s, Afineevsky became an Israeli citizen and served in the Israeli Defence Forces.
-As he became involved in the film industry, he relocated to Los Angeles in the United States through connections to Menahem Golan, living there since 1999.
+In the late 1990s, Afineevsky moved to Los Angeles, where he has worked in film production and direction since 1999.
 Afineevsky is openly gay.

 Career

 Early Israeli and American works

-Afineevsky's filmmaking career began as a teenager when he won the First Prize for Best Documentary in Kazan, the capital of the Republic of Tatarstan, and was invited to participate in the Black Sea International Film Festival hosted by the USSR Pioneer Camp Orlyonok in Krasnodar region, Russia.
+As a teenager, Afineevsky directed a documentary that won a festival prize at an event in Kazan, leading to his participation in the Black Sea International Film Festival hosted by the USSR Pioneer Camp Orlyonok in Krasnodar region, Russia.

 In Israel, from 1994 to 2000, Afineevsky coordinated and produced more than 30 musicals including “Bat” (Die Fledermaus), Gypsy Baron, Viennese Blood, Night in Venice, Silva Princess of Csárdás, and Mozart Konzerte with the Prague National Opera Orchestra.
 From 1997 to 1999 he produced and co-directed two stage plays, The Mousetrap and Spider Web, by Agatha Christie.

 "In 1999, still in Israel, he directed the TV series Days of Love.
 In 2000–2002, he produced three feature films, Crime & Punishment, starring Crispin Glover, John Hurt, Clive Revill, and Margot Kidder; Death Game, starring Billy Drago, Joe Lara, Richard Lynch and Bo Brown; and The Return from India, starring Aki Avni, Riki Gal, Assi Dayan, Dana Parnas and Orly Perl."

 "As producer of The Return from India (2002), Afineevsky received the Israeli Grand from the Israeli Film Fund.
 In 2005, he received The Gold Special Jury Award from the 38th Annual Houston Worldfest for The Return from India.
 In 2007, he received the Platinum Remi Award from the 40th Annual Houston Worldfest for his film Crime & Punishment (2002).
 In 2008, he received the Platinum Remi Award from the 41st Annual Houston Worldfest for his film Death Game (2002).
 Oy Vey!
 My Son Is Gay! was his feature directorial debut for which he collected over 23 awards in the US and abroad.
 He created the educational documentary project Divorce: A Journey Through the Kids’ Eyes, which received awards and recognition from the US festival circuit."